m-lab/ndt-server/spec/ndt7-protocol.md

 increases the implementation complexity.
 A ndt7 implementation SHOULD NOT send more than ten textual messages per second on the average.
 A ndt7 implementation MAY choose to discard incoming textual messages at random, if it is receiving too many textual messages in a given time interval.
-Server implementation SHOULD send textual messages containing measurements during uploads, to provide clients with reliable upload-speed measurements.
+Server implementations SHOULD send textual messages containing measurements during uploads, to provide clients with reliable upload-speed measurements.